ri-gilfanov/aiohttp-sqlalchemy/docs/index.rst

 Hybrid approach
 ---------------
-And you can combine the middleware approach and the decorator approach.
+And you can combine middlewares and decorators.

 .. code-block:: python